 - Fill the FAFSA.

-All federal, state and some school grants require a free application for federal student aid or FAFSA.
-Some personal grants for college may also need this application.
+All federal government, state government and school grants needs free application for federal student aid or FAFSA.
+Some others college grants may also need this application.
 Applications for submitting FAFSA begin in October of the year before classes start, but the deadlines will depending on the school and state.

 - Fill out additional forms

 States, schools, and private scholarships may require further applications such as the CSS Profile, so ask and keep all deadlines in mind.

 Some grants require other documentation such as transcripts, letters of recommendation, and personal essays.
 Find out everything you need to know and start a file to keep things organized.

 There is the list of Grants To Go Back To School: